Social studies essay outline and cliches. Social studies essay (USE): structure, cliché phrases, typical mistakes. Social Studies Essay Examples

 • personal experience.

 The task itself belongs to the category of alternative.
 This means that examinees are given the right to choose.
-In this particular case - the right to choose a topic for a mini-essay.
-The task offered 5 statements, one for each thematic block:
+In this particular case, the right to choose a topic for a mini-essay.
+The task contains 5 statements, one for each thematic block:

 • philosophy;